Temporary Road Closures & Construction

 Single Surface Treatment Program

 Work will begin on the rehabilitation of approximately 16.5 kms of surface treated roadways with localized surface repairs and application of a single surface treatment (chip seal).
 These chip seals typically add 6 to 8 years of additional service life at a relatively low cost.
-Rehabilitations also help lower unplanned maintenance costs (potholes, cracking and edge break up).
+Rehabilitation works also helps to lower unplanned maintenance costs (potholes, cracking and edge break up).

 Traffic will be reduced to alternating single lane closures for the duration of the project.
 Traffic construction signs will be installed.
 Drivers and pedestrians are required to obey all construction signs and expect delays.